“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 Why Does This Matter for Your Enterprise?

 The blockchain makes sure that once a smart contract is deployed, nobody can tamper with its code.
 It creates a trustless environment; you do not need to trust the other party or the platform because the code guarantees execution exactly as programmed.
-In this way, you are replacing paperwork approval chains with automated code.
-Means faster settlements in the financial workflows.
+This automation replaces paperwork approval chains, ensuring faster settlements in financial workflows.

 Traditional Finance (TradFi) vs Decentralized Finance (DeFi): Key Differences